freeCodeCamp/CurriculumExpansion/frontend-cert/css-projects/blog-post-card/user-stories.md

 1. You should have a `div` with a class of `blog-post-card` to hold all your card elements.

 2. You should have an image with a valid `alt` text and the class of `post-img`.
+You can use `cover-photo.jpg` for the `src` attribute of your image.

 3. You should have a `div` with a class of `post-content`.
 Within the `.post-content` `div`:
     - You should have a `h2` with a class of `post-title`.
 Assign some text to act as the title of your blog post.